 - 2.0 was when the stigma of self-publishing went away and an entire new artistic outlet was open to millions of people (15 million books published last year versus 300,000 10 years ago).
 It’s cheap, quick, and easy to get your book published.

 Previously my editing was just a spell check.
 And that was more than some of my mainstream publishers did.
-My wife asked me if I was kidding on this.
+At the time, my wife asked me if I was kidding on this.
 But I told her to read my second book and she stopped questioning it.
 In other words, it was awful.

 I am not saying “hire Nils” by the way.
 I’m just saying this is who I used (and paid).
 Make sure who you use is among the best in the world, or else you aren’t taking advantage of what the Publishing 3.0 world has to offer.
 Nils and I went back and forth on more than 15 different rewrites for my book.
 The difference between the original version and the final version is like the difference between chicken shit and chicken salad.